Covering in Hamming and Grassmann Spaces: New Bounds and Reed--Solomon-Based Constructions: Character-Reed--Solomon Code

 by the Cauchy--Schwarz inequality and \eqref{eq:exp-inner-product}. and that} \item \eqref{eq:acondition} is implied by \eqref{eq:rate-condition}, since $A \ge k = n R$ \hide{almost surely }by \eqref{eq:covering-radius}\hide{, so that \eqref{eq:acondition} holds by \eqref{eq:abound}}. \end{itemize} Applying Jensen's inequality twice followed by \eqref{eq:exp-inner-product-squared} gives:

 Substituting $\expec[\norm{y}^{2}] = n (\mu^{2} + \sigma^{2})$ yields the conclusion. \end{proof}

 \autoref{thm:gain} provides sufficient SNR and rate conditions under which CRS codes achieve a small average covering radius.
-Comparing this bound with the random-coding expectation of \autoref{thm:random-chordal} yields the following corollary, which shows that CRS codes asymptotically achieve the average covering radius of random codes at high rate and high SNR.
+Comparing this bound with the random-coding expectation of \autoref{thm:random-chordal} yields the following corollary, which shows that CRS codes achieve average covering radii within a constant factor of random codes at high rate and high SNR.